presidentbeef/ffi-gdbm/README.md

 ## ffi-gdbm

-An attempt to make gdbm available beyond the C Ruby implementation.
+An attempt to make [gdbm](http://www.vivtek.com/gdbm/) available beyond the C Ruby implementation.

+Faithfully mimics MRI's standard library and is compatible with gdbm files produced by that version.

 ## Installing